islandjoe/load-template/README.md

 # load-template
-Brackets extension that loads contents from a template into a currently open but empty file.
+Brackets extension that loads contents from a template into a currently open and empty file.